AakashN2k03/Networking/DAY1.md

 # Bits and Octets

-Computers communicate using binary values:
+Computers store and process information using binary values:

 ```text
 0 and 1